The Anglican tradition is a continuation of the worship and doctrine of the Church of England.

 The Global South and the Anglican Church in North America

 The Episcopal Church in the United States was the product of this process in the English colonies of North America.
 During the last twenty-five or so years, many in the Episcopal Church were grieved to see the historic Christian truths of the Anglican tradition abandoned.
-At the urging of Anglican churches in the global south andwith their full support, new churches were formed in the United States and called “Anglican” to communicate this relationship.
-Christ Church Anglican is one of those churches.
+At the urging of Anglican churches in the global south and with their full support, old churches were called out and new churches were formed in the United States and called “Anglican” to communicate this relationship.
+Holy Trinity Parish is one of those churches.
 Together with nearly 1,000 other Anglican congregations in the United States and Canada, we form the Anglican Church in North America.